QUAD 4 x4 Your 4x4 Experts!

 Castrol Syntorq LT® 75w85w GL-4 rated, low temperature, synthetic gear lubricant is the only factory approved lubricant for NV4500 series transmissions.
 Some other lubricant manufacturers such as Amsoil may have products that are compatible.
 However, we have yet to see any other lubricant match the specifications of Syntorq LT®.

 Castrol Syntorq LT® is available in quart bottles from Dodge dealers (p/n 4874459) and GM dealers (p/n 12346190).
 Castrol distributors offer factory sealed 16 gallon drums, plus some repackage the oil in 5 gallon pails.
-We sell Syntorq LT® in two quart jugs.

 Back to Top